-Abstract: This article proposes a quantitative approach to W. E. B. Du Bois's work that focuses on his conceptualization of the interdependence between the social condition of a marginalized group and public opinion.
-We argue that Du Bois put forward a dynamic model of social equilibrium that sheds brighter light on the factors that have impacted the advancement of Black Americans.
-We develop a Du Boisian model that distinguishes between four regimes.
+Abstract: This article explores the political economy of W. E. B. Du Bois drawing on the mathematical analogies and theoretical insights outlined in "The Future of the Negro Race in America," a rarely-discussed essay.
+We argue that Du Bois put forward a dynamic model of social equilibrium that sheds brighter light on the factors that affect the socioeconomic advancement of Black Americans.
+The main feature of the model is the interdependence between the social condition of a marginalized group and public opinion.
+We develop a formal Du Boisian model that distinguishes between four regimes.
 A shock to education improves the social condition of the Black community.
-This will then impact public opinion, which in turn will retroact on social conditions, and the process will continue until a new steady state is reached at a higher value of education.
-A shock to integration will create a similar process.
+This will then affect public opinion, which in turn will change social conditions, and the process will continue until a new steady state is reached at a higher value of education.
+A shock to integration creates a similar process.
 Du Bois's framework is then compared with Gunnar Myrdal's model of dynamic causation.
-Du Bois should be recognized as a major theorist of social dynamics.
+We contend that Du Bois was a major theorist of social dynamics.